ankurk91/google-chat-electron/README.md

 ```
 sudo apt-get remove --purge google-chat-electron
 ```
-* The uninstallation script should remove all relevant files and folders
+* The uninstallation script should remove all relevant files and folders.

 ### Troubleshoot
 #### White screen on launch?